A team of global experts to answer your questions

 Webcast start time : 08:00 PDT / 10am CDT / 11:00 EDT / 16:00 BST / 17:00 CEST / 20:30 IST / 01:00 AEST

-Registration will ensure access to the webcast post-event if you are unable to join live.
+Registration will allow you to submit your questions for the panel and ensure access to the webcast post-event if you are unable to join live.

 Jorge Correale, MD is Head of Neuroimmunology and Demyelinating Diseases at the Dr Raúl Carrea Institute for Neurological Research in Buenos Aires, Argentina.
 He also serves as Assistant Professor of Neurology and Assistant Professor of Microbiology and Molecular Immunology at the University of Southern California.
 He is a member of the Argentine Medical Advisory Board for Multiple Sclerosis and the Deputy Chair of MSIF’s International Medical and Scientific Advisory Board.

 His major research interests are in neuroimmunology, demyelinating diseases, and glial cell biology.
 He has authored more than 100 papers, published in neurology and immunology peer-reviewed journals.
 In addition, he has written over 30 chapters in books on MS and neuroimmunology.
 He has received numerous awards for his research on treatments for MS, and he participates as a member of several professional societies.